Important information how to deal with COVID-19 at our university Updated on 25 February 2021

 Teaching & Learning

-Our lecturers work together with the SRH Academy for Higher Education to adapt the didactic concept of our university - the CORE principle - to the current conditions and to further develop our methods in the direction of blended learning.
+Our aim is to re-offer presence courses as soon as the situation and the ordinances permit it, taking into account the applicable hygiene and security measures.
+Therefor, our lecturers work together with the SRH Academy for Higher Education to adapt the didactic concept of our university - the CORE principle - to the current conditions and to further develop our methods in the direction of blended learning.
 The aim is to combine e-learning methods and face-to-face events in such a way that the advantages of all teaching and learning methods can be used optimally.
 Furthermore, the current Corona Regulation of the state government of Baden-Württemberg applies, which allows us to hold face-to-face events in some cases, e.g. if certain laboratories or premises are required.
 You will be informed by your respective faculty in good time if this is the case in your programme.
 All other courses will continue to take place online, combined with self-study elements.

 Learning Support & Coaching